List of DC Comics characters: D: Doctor Tyme in other media

+Wesley Dodds

 Dodger

+Dodger is a character appearing in American comic books published by DC Comics.

 Debuting in Green Arrow and Black Canary #7 (June 2008), Dodger is a thief who deals in high-end merchandise.
-Operating from London, England, Dodger will steal and/or sell anything from information to advanced technology.
+Operating from London, England, Dodger will steal or sell anything from information to advanced technology.

 At one point he came into possession of what appeared to be an alien spacecraft.
 Recognizing that the vehicle's stealth capabilities made it a lucrative commodity, he began leasing the vessel to various underworld figures, including the League of Assassins.
 When the vessel in question was linked to an assassination attempt against Connor Hawke, Green Arrow, and Black Canary began investigating its activity.
-The trail led them to London where they (along with Mia "Speedy" Dearden) engaged in combat with Dodger at a local pub.
+The trail led them to London where they (along with Mia Dearden) engaged in combat with Dodger at a local pub.
 Although Dodger proved to be an able-bodied physical combatant, "Team Arrow" subdued him and he told them about the League of Assassins.

 When pressed for more information, Dodger was unwilling to cooperate, so the Green Arrow and the Black Canary dropped him from the belly of a cargo plane suspended by a bungee cord until he agreed to give them better intelligence.
 He took them to his secret lair and triangulated the last location of the stealth ship he had leased.

-The Green Arrow and the Black Canary then persuaded him to accompany them on the search, which brought them to a castle in Leichestershire, England.
-They evaded several traps and finally discovered a cryogenics tube containing the compressed form of former Justice Leaguer Plastic Man.
+Green Arrow and Black Canary then persuaded him to accompany them on the search, which brought them to a castle in Leichestershire, England.
+They evaded several traps and finally discovered a cryogenics tube containing Plastic Man.

 Dodger continued to work alongside "Team Arrow" and fought a team of metahumans who claimed to represent the League of Assassins.
-Dodger contributed very little to the battle; however, he did manage to distract one of them long enough for Batman to subdue him.
+Dodger contributed little to the battle; however, he did manage to distract one of them long enough for Batman to subdue him.
 Dodger continued adventuring with the group, battled foes and completed the adventure along with the team.

 After settling their business with the League of Assassins, Dodger accompanied "Team Arrow" back to the United States, where he struck up a romantic relationship with Mia Dearden.
 Mia has now left the States and traveled to London to continue this relationship.